Julioxfiles/git-commands/README.md

 # The most used git commands.

-This content of this git summary made by Julio Acosta was taken from the freeCodeCamp GitHub tutorial video.
+The content of this git summary made by Julio Acosta was taken from the freeCodeCamp GitHub tutorial video in spanish.

 Here it is: https://www.youtube.com/watch?v=mBYSUUnMt9M